namazso/WinDiskFlash/README.md

 ## About

-WinDiskFlash is a tool for easily flashing raw disk images (aka `dd` images) onto storage devices under Windows.
+WinDiskFlash is a tool for easily flashing or creating raw disk images (aka `dd` images) under Windows.

 ## Features

 * Easy usage
+* Read disks into images or flash images to disks.
 * Safety - ensures correct target device - unlike other tools
 * Boot sector / partition table eraser
 * Works on Windows XP+ out of the box

 ## Todo

-* Option to backup disk to image
 * Make an icon

 ## Download